-Located at The Nebraska Medical Center, the adult program of the Nebraska Regional Cystic Fibrosis (CF) Center is the only comprehensive program of its type in the region.
+Located at Nebraska Medicine, the adult program of the Nebraska Regional Cystic Fibrosis (CF) Center is the only comprehensive program of its type in the region.

 The program uses a multidisciplinary approach to care and includes dedicated physicians, nurses, respiratory therapists, dietitians, social workers and research coordinators.
 It also includes a pediatric program which typically transitions patients to the adult program by age 21.